jesseriggs/todolist/README.md

 ## Todolist

-Todolist is a web based todo list that utilizes the Arwes framework of ReactJS.:robot:
+Todolist is a web based todo list that utilizes the Arwes framework of ReactJS. :robot:

-First:
+First, clone the repo:

 ### `git clone https://github.com/jesseriggs/todolist/`
 ### `cd todolist`